About School of Justice Studies

 Our students also have access to a number of libraries within the LJMU campus and online learning resources, all of which provide specialist subject support to students studying within the school.

 Our portfolio of Distance Learning degrees are delivered in partnership with KNect 365, a specialist provider of digital learning.
 LCAPS tutors write and deliver the course content, using the KNect 365 platform and support network to provide a first-class learning experience.

-The Centre’s research agenda is themed around a number of dynamic research clusters, which reflect the primary and secondary interests of our staff.
+The Liverpool Centre for Advanced Policing Studies’ research agenda is themed around a number of dynamic research clusters, which reflect the primary and secondary interests of our staff.

 Current research activities are themed around the following research clusters:

 Our research clusters enable us to engage in the co-creation of knowledge alongside industry stakeholders.
 We do this by addressing contemporary issues within policing and broader human security domains.
-In addition to this, our research initiatives and aspirations enable us to hit relevant Research Councils UK targets.
+In addition to this, our research initiatives and aspirations enable us to play a strong role in the Research Exercise Framework.